 So how does the care team arrive at the optimal target weight for renourishment?
 Well, there are a few different approaches — and, as a new research paper by Equip clinical researchers makes clear, using a one-size-fits-all BMI approach to calculate a target weight has significant drawbacks.

-The paper, titled “,” was published in the December 2022 issue of the International Journal of Eating Disorders, and was led by Dori Steinberg, PhD, RD, Equip’s VP of Research, alongside a team of other researchers that included Cara Bohon, PhD, Equip’s VP of Clinical Programs; David Freestone, PhD, Equip’s Lead Data Scientist; Megan Hellner, DrPH, MPH, RD, CED-S, Equip’s Head of Nutrition & Physical Activity Research; Jessica Baker, PhD, Equip’s Senior Research Manager; and Taylor Perry, Equip Research Intern and PhD candidate.
+The paper, titled “Evaluating differences in setting expected body weight for children and adolescents in eating disorder treatment,” was published in the December 2022 issue of the International Journal of Eating Disorders, and was led by Dori Steinberg, PhD, RD, Equip’s VP of Research, alongside a team of other researchers that included Cara Bohon, PhD, Equip’s VP of Clinical Programs; David Freestone, PhD, Equip’s Lead Data Scientist; Megan Hellner, DrPH, MPH, RD, CED-S, Equip’s Head of Nutrition & Physical Activity Research; Jessica Baker, PhD, Equip’s Senior Research Manager; and Taylor Perry, Equip Research Intern and PhD candidate.

 In the study, the researchers collected weight and other clinical data from over 600 patients ages six to 20 who were enrolled in Equip’s virtual eating disorder treatment, all of whom had a goal of weight restoration, and compared two different approaches to setting target weights using CDC growth charts.
 Target weight — referred to in the study as “expected body weight” — could be established by using median BMI, or it could be established through a more individualized approach.
 The individualized approach also used BMI to help determine target weight, but took into account the patients' growth chart trajectories to come up with a weight target that more accurately reflected their unique body needs.